What you build

 As you see, we managed to elect our leader in the 2nd term.
 It means that we had a split-vote situation in the 1st term.
 This is quite normal because in our test code we start our Raft nodes at the same time and each Raft node just votes for itself during the first term.
 Please keep in mind that in your run, another Raft node could become the leader.

-Now it is time to implement the set
+Now it is time to implement the set, compare-and-set, and get operations

 we talked before for our atomic register state machine.
 We must ensure that they